riverrun/argon2_elixir/README.md

 # Argon2

+At the moment, this is not ready to be used in production, mainly due to issue #1.

 Argon2 password hashing for Elixir.

+[Argon2](https://github.com/P-H-C/phc-winner-argon2) is the official winner of the Password Hashing Competition, a several year project to identify a successor to bcrypt/PBKDF2/scrypt password hashing methods.

 So far, this has only been tested on Linux.
 If you have any difficulties installing or using it on your platform, please open an issue.